Account administrators can change these settings by logging in to HostPilot® Control Panel and navigating to the Services > Mailboxes page.

 - For Exchange 2007 message size limit for the emails sent from mobile devices is 9.76 MB as the devices connect to Exchange Server via ActiveSync.
 This limit applies when the message hits our servers.
 Due to the routing the size of a message increases by about 20% which means that the original size of a message sent from a mobile device should be less than 9 MB.

-- For Exchange 2010/2013 the message size limit for the emails sent from mobile devices is 20 MB in total and ~16.6 MB for attachments.
+- The message size limit for the emails sent from mobile devices is 20 MB in total and ~16.6 MB for attachments.